• Skip to primary navigation

 That means we need a low-carb, grain-free, donut-inspired treat that incorporates olive oil in some way.

 Hence, the birth of these delicious almond and coconut flour-based keto donuts, bathed in olive oil then coated in a delightful spiced sugar alternative.
+Baking with coconut flour and baking with almond flour yield delicious baked goods.
 It’s got the taste of a cake donut with the satisfying crunch of a “sugary” coating — yet it won’t spike your blood sugar!

 Can I get a hallelujah?